Who we are

 What is the background of the project?

-In the MMM group we are working on a virus like particle vaccine (AAVLP) encompassing a part of viral protein sequences which are involved in the transfer of a virus over a cellular membrane.
+In the MP group we are working on a virus like particle vaccine (AAVLP) displaying cancer mimotopes.
+These mimotopes are based on a clinically approved monoclonal antibody targeting a well-known and widely accepted tumor-associated antigen in head and neck cancers.
+The AAVLP HNC particles will, after immunization, induce a specific antibody response against the tumor-associated antigen.
+Therewith, the vaccine will eliminate tumor cells expressing this antigen and may also inhibit metastasis. encompassing a part of viral protein sequences which are involved in the transfer of a virus over a cellular membrane.
 The AAVLP Viral peptide particle will, after immunization, induce a viral peptide specific antibody response that will block the virus from entering host cells.
 Therewith, the vaccine will block the infection with the virus.

 What is the aim of the project?

-The aim of the project is the optimization of production and purification of AAVLP viral peptide vaccine.
+The aim of the project is the optimization of production and purification of AAVLP vaccines.
+AAVLP viral peptide vaccine.

 What techniques and methods are used?